-The public contribution can be maximum 100% (75% EU, 25% national contribution in the Convergence Objective regions and 50% EU, 50% national contribution in non-Convergence regions).
+The public contribution will be 100% (75% EU, 25% national contribution in the Convergence Objective regions and 50% EU, 50% national contribution in non-Convergence regions).

-Measure 3.2 Protection and development of aquatic fauna and flora and develop aquatic fauna and flora
+Measure 3.2 Protection and development of aquatic fauna and flora

 - to protect and develop aquatic fauna and flora while enhancing the aquatic environment; - to slow down the degradation of natural aquatic habitats and to reduce the overpopulation of invasive fish species.